DigitalPublishingToolkit/TOD18-Geoblocking/md/10LobatoandMeeseAustralia.md

 ###Ramon Lobato and James Meese###

+####DATA BOX{.statbox}
+- 18%: proportion of Australians who use VPNs or proxies to access the internet
+- 200,000: estimated number of unauthorised Netflix subscribers in Australia, as of late 2014
+- \$25- \$134: Monthly cost of a Foxtel pay-TV subscription, in A\$
+- \$15-\$20: Monthly cost of a US Netflix subscription and VPN, in A\$

 ***PULL QUOTES***

 *‘You’ve all got VPNs anyway.
 All of you appear to be somewhere in Iowa